 When adding a solar battery to your PV system, it’s important to consider how much backup power you need.
 Some solar batteries can store enough energy to keep essential appliances running during an outage, while others can power your entire home.
 If you plan to take your home off-grid, you’ll need multiple backup batteries—and you may want to install a generator as well.

-Energy Solution Providers installs industry-leading solar batteries, including Enphase solar batteries, which are part of the Enphase Energy System, and SimpliPhi Power Batteries.
+Energy Solution Providers installs industry-leading solar batteries, including Enphase solar batteries, which are part of the Enphase Energy System, SimpliPhi Power Batteries, and Duracell Energy Bank.
 You’ll get safe, reliable energy storage from both of these products.
 But, depending on your needs and the PV system you have installed, one may be a better choice than the other.
 Our team will help you define your energy storage goals and recommend a product that will meet your needs and pair well with your existing solar PV system.

 Solar Installation with Added Battery Backup